 “Mrs. Merrick, this is Chicago Police Superintendent Green.
 I’m going to send some policemen over to secure your building.”

 “Well, Good afternoon, Javion.
-If the mob is monitoring police frequencies, won’t that tip them off?”
+If the mob monitors police frequencies, won’t that tip them off?”

-“As your, ahem, informant has schooled us, we will be contacting neighboring precincts by FBI satellite phone, directing the officers by word of mouth.
+“As your, ahem, informant has schooled us, we will contact neighboring precincts by FBI satellite phone, directing the officers by word of mouth.
 Please instruct your staff to cooperate with their security directives.”

 “Will do, Javion, good luck today.”